 5 Axis CNC Machining

-5 axis machining uses a Computer Numerical Control (CNC) to move a cutting tool or machined part along 5 axes simultaneously.
-Oracle Precision use the latest 5 axis machines and techniques to ensure we can always offer you the best precision engineering solutions and we can continue to overcome complex technical challenges with the ideal equipment.
+5 axis CNC machining uses a Computer Numerical Control (CNC) to move a cutting tool or machined part along 5 axes simultaneously.
+Oracle Precision use the latest 5 axis machining techniques and technology to ensure we can always offer you the best precision engineering solutions and we can continue to overcome complex technical challenges with the ideal equipment.

 The Oracle team have perfected our 5 axis CNC production processes for maximum output at the least cost to you and your stakeholders, whether you require machining for tilted surfaces or intricate 3D shapes.
 The CAM systems we use ensure smooth and synchronised machining processes without toolpath collisions.